Honiara, Solomon Islands

 Superannuation paid at 7.5% into either a nominated fund or as an additional cash supplement.
 FFA reimburses all reasonable medical, dental, and optical expenses for yourself and dependents.
 Insurance coverage is also provided for personal accident, life, medical & repatriation.

 Education for dependent children will be reimbursed at 75% of tuition fees (Conditions apply).
 If your dependent child is educated overseas, paid school travel may be available for you or your child to visit each other once a year.

 Additionally, relocation expenses will be paid, with an establishment grant paid on arrival in Honiara.
-Accommodation assistance is available.
-Annual airfares back to your country of repatriation will also be provided, in addition to a repatriation allowance of 2 weeks’ base salary on return to home-base at the end of your contract.
+Annual airfares back to your country of repatriation will be provided, and a repatriation allowance of 2 weeks’ base salary on return to home-base at the end of your contract.
 There is also a retention incentive of 21% of your base salary which will be paid on the completion of your three-year contract.